wp-plugins/popup-by-supsystic/readme.txt

 * [Security and Firewall](https://wordpress.org/plugins/security-by-supsystic/ "Security solution")

 == Changelog ==

+= 1.1.4 / 01.04.2015 =
+ * MailPoet Subscribe integration
+ * Possibility to select Home page of whole site - to show or not PopUps
+ * New Subscriber email edit options
+ * Option to edit From field in emails to subscriber
+ * Small issue fix - for servers with old version of pcre package (preg_match_all php warning)
+ * Added German translation
+ * PRO - Possibility to set font family for PopUp
+ * Correction for Video PopUp - correct stop/play video after close/open PopUp
+ * Minor issue with empty statistics fix

 = 1.1.3 / 24.03.2015 =
  * Play/Stop Youtube video on client side - make it correct work for hidden elements